• Home

 Cameras

-If you’re starting out in photography choosing a suitable camera body is essential.
+If you’re starting out in photography, choosing a suitable camera body is essential.
 For beginners, a DSLR or mirrorless camera is a great option.
 This camera body can be used for videos and stills and has great image quality.
 You’ll also have the freedom to exchange lenses for capturing different images and compositions.

 Sony A6400 (Best for Beginners)

 This is the main camera I use for my photographs and videos.
 It’s a great compact camera with the option to buy a lens if you want to upgrade your photography.
 It has a 24-megapixel APS-C sensor (crop sensor) and fast image processing.
 The autofocus is also very fast and performs relatively well in low-light conditions.
-My favorite thing about this camera is how lightweight and easy it is to use.
+My favourite thing about this camera is how lightweight and easy it is to use.
 It’s also a great option for vloggers.

 Go Pro Hero 9 Black (Action Camera)